srozemuller/rozemuller_blog/content/blog/2024-07-08-intune-ring-update-device-strategy-automated/index.md

 Besides Update Rings, more and more device-based settings become available in Microsoft Intune.
 To test settings granularly, it is a good idea to scope new configurations to select a group of devices.

 So far so good, but what about managing those device groups?
 Because, it is a user that tests the settings, but the settings are applied to a device.
 In this blog post, I will show you how to manage a device group in an automated way for your update rings based on a user group.
 This blog post solves the problem that you have to manually manage the device group for your update rings.
-The solution is a PowerShell script that automatically manages the device group based on a user group.

 ## The idea
 The idea is to create a device group based on a user group.
-The device group is filled with devices that are owned by the user group.
+The device group is filled with devices that are owned by the user.
 You can run the script on a scheduled basis manually.

 Two scenarios are possible:
 - remove all members from a device group first, and add owned devices from a user to a device group.
 - add owned devices from a user to a device group.